- Checking your computer's temperature with CPU monitoring software isn't just a healthy practice, it's a must.

 - PRTG, Rainmeter, or Speccy are just some of the software to check CPU temperature.

 Monitoring our resources is essential for having a healthy PC.
-Knowing peaks of our computers’ abilities can sometimes be a lifesaver, and will prevent us from overloading, and overheating it.
+Knowing the peaks of your computer’s abilities can sometimes be a lifesaver, and will prevent it from overloading and overheating.

 - Can you set your CPU speed in it?

-- Can it monitor temperature of all cores?
+- Can it monitor the temperature of all cores?

 - Does a monitoring software display GPU temperature?

 - Can you customize the processor’s max/min speed?

 - Is it possible to set an automatic shutdown in case of overheating?

 - Does a hardware monitor come in a portable version?

 Let’s choose a tool for you!